rantsandruse/pytorch_lstm_01intro/README.md

-## Relationship between NLL Loss, softmax and cross entropy loss
+## Explanation: Relationship between NLL Loss, softmax and cross entropy loss
 To fully understand the model loss function and forward pass, a few terms (**NLL loss, softmax, cross entropy loss**) and their relationship need to be clarified.
 ### 1. What is NLL (Negative log loss) Loss in pytorch?